Duxah/FreePCB-2/README.md

 * In the part import dialog, the list is now sorted by prefix, which is much more convenient than by the "value" parameter as it was before.

+* The "Footprint Library Manager" program reads the fpc library of PCB files to view the used footprints.
+Just instead of specifying the path to the footprint library, specify the path to the PCB project folder.
+(Earlier, the program could only read library files with an fpl extension.)

 ***